 The executive pastor is the secret weapon of many churches.
-Their addition to a staff does a lot to help the senior pastor focus on one job and shepherd the church well.
+Their addition to a team does a lot to help the senior pastor focus on one job and shepherd the church well.
 In former generations, senior pastors had to wear so many different hats that their effectiveness was greatly diminished.
 By bringing in an executive pastor to handle more administrative or staff-oriented work, senior pastors concentrate on their strengths.

 For such an integral role, ensuring you find the right person and keeping them is essential.
 In this guide, you’ll find relevant and applicable tips and information for churches looking to hire an executive pastor: